MOUSSAOUIMed/PFE_FrontEnd/README.md

 --folder php which we have form-process.php from https://www.geeksforgeeks.org/php-form-processing/ which triggers our customer that he forgot an empty text when the event submit is clicked.

---folder js which we have all bootstrap library used for our website.
+--folder js which we have all bootstrap library used for webapp.

 --folder images and img for optimising our folder.

 --folder css for styling our website.

-captures.
+--captures.

-see capture folder.
+--see capture folder.